 8th Grade- Art and Leadership

-Yearbook is available as an Enrichment class for a limited number of 7th/8th Grade students.
+Yearbook is available as an Enrichment class for a limited number of 7th/8th grade students.
 Students must apply and be selected by the Yearbook Sponsor.
 Students usually take this class for both semesters.

 Year-round (Both Semesters) Enrichment Classes: Advanced Art, Guitar, Chorus, Piano, and Band7th and 8th Grade Advanced Art Classes- There is one 8th grade year-round Advanced Art Class and one 7th grade year-round Advanced Art class.
-Students are selected for these Advanced Art classes based on a submitted portfolio and teacher recommendation.7th/8th Guitar-There is one combined year-round Guitar class for beginner students and another combined class for more advanced guitar students.
+Students are selected for these Advanced Art classes based on a submitted portfolio and a teacher's recommendation.7th/8th Guitar-There is one combined year-round guitar class for beginner students and another combined class for more advanced guitar students.
 Students must have their own acoustic guitars for this Enrichment class.
 However, FEEF has purchased several guitars for students who may have a financial need.
-Guitar students may perform at school and at various community events.Since space is limited for all of these year round Enrichment classes, placement will be on a first come first serve basis, and requests must be made within a designated time frame.
-Classes will be determined by the number of students who sign up.
-Click here for Guitar sign up sheet.Chorus is a combined 7th/8th grade year- round Enrichment class.
-Tryouts are required.
-Click here for Chorus flyer with tryout information.Piano is an 8th Grade year- round Enrichment class.TEST PREP REQUIRED FOR SELECTED STUDENTS (Year-round Enrichment)
+Guitar students may perform at school and at various community events.Since space is limited for all of these year- round enrichment classes, placement will be on a first come first serve basis, and requests must be made within a designated time frame.
+Classes will be determined by the number of students who sign up.Chorus is a combined 7th/8th grade year- round enrichment class.
+Tryouts are required.Piano is an 8th grade year- round enrichment class.TEST PREP REQUIRED FOR SELECTED STUDENTS (Year-round Enrichment)

-7th and 8th grade Test Prep Classes for Reading and Math are available for students who did not benchmark on the Scantron Performance Series Spring Reading and Math state tests.
+7th and 8th grade Test Prep Classes for Reading and Math are available for students who did not benchmark on the STAR on one of the two administrations- Winter STAR or Spring STAR.
+The highest of the 2 (Winter STAR/Spring STAR) is used to determine placement in this enrichment.
 The majority of the students selected for this class are close to benchmark and may include "A" and "AB" honor roll students.
-Students will learn test taking strategies and have practice opportunities in reading and comprehending informational text as well as math concepts and practice.
-The purpose of these Enrichment classes is to help students to be on track to meet readiness goals in high school.
-Students who score at and above Scantron Performance benchmarks will be better prepared for the ACT test in the eleventh or twelfth grade.
-The Test Prep Reading and/or the Test Prep Math classes are required for selected students.
+Students will learn test-taking strategies and have practice opportunities for reading and comprehending informational text as well as math concepts and practice.
+The purpose of these enrichment classes is to help students to be on track to meet readiness goals in high school.
+Students who score at and above the STAR benchmarks will be better prepared for the ACT test in the eleventh or twelfth grade.
+The Test Prep Reading and/or the Test Prep Math classes are required for selected students.GUIDED READING REQUIRED FOR SELECTED STUDENTS (Year-round Enrichment)7th and 8th grade Guided Reading classes are intervention classes for students who score Urgent Invervention on the STAR test.
+Guided reading is required for selected students.

 Digital Journalism– This enrichment course teaches journalism basics and videography to include storyboarding, interviewing, scripting, videoing, editing, producing, and content posting.
-Selected students will participate as members of the school’s broadcast news staff.
-Interested students should pick up an application at the school’s front office.Band is available for 7th and 8th Grade students.
-Band is taken for both semesters, so no other Enrichment classes are taken.Additional Information:
+Selected students will participate as members of the school’s broadcast news staff for "Pirate Nation News."
+Interested students should pick up an application at the school’s front office.
+Click here for the Pirate Nation News page.Band is available for 7th and 8th grade students.
+Band is taken for both semesters, so no other enrichment classes are taken.Additional Information:

 The school day begins at 7:45 am and students are dismissed at 3:05 pm.

-P.E. is required both semesters, and students are required to dress out.
+P.E. is required for both semesters, and students are required to dress out.
 There is a fee for P.E. uniforms.